RihabFekii/PySpark-AI-service-data-processing-NiFi/Nifi/Readme.md

 **JsonTreeReader**

+The `JsonTreeReader` Controller Service reads a JSON Object and creates a Record object for the entire JSON Object tree.
+The Controller Service must be configured with a Schema that describes the structure of the JSON data.
+If any field exists in the JSON that is not in the schema, that field will be skipped.
+If the schema contains a field for which no JSON field exists, a null value will be used in the Record (or the default value defined in the schema, if applicable).

 ![JsonReader](https://github.com/RihabFekii/PySpark-AI-service_Data-processing-NiFi/blob/master/Nifi/Images/image4.png)

 **AvroSchemaRegistry**

+Provides a service for registering and accessing schemas.
+You can register a schema as a dynamic property where 'name' represents the schema name and 'value' represents the textual representation of the actual schema following the syntax and semantics of Avro's Schema format.

-To create the Avro Schema from our data model and verify that it is correct, check the following [Avro Schema From JSON Generator](https://toolslick.com/generation/metadata/avro-schema-from-json)
+To create the Avro Schema from the data model and verify that it is correct, check the following [Avro Schema From JSON Generator](https://toolslick.com/generation/metadata/avro-schema-from-json)

 Follow the following steps to configure this processor: